SalentoLUG/geek-evening-docker/slides/src/02/part2.md

 * Use **docker-compose up**
 * Up command will:
-  - build the image for eache service (if image doesn't exists)
+  - build the image for each service (if image doesn't exists)
   - create and start containers

 ----sub